James Yap: Defeats and return to glory (2010–2013)

 Following the upset in the All-Filipino Cup, B-Meg started the 2012 Commissioner's Cup strong with a 6–3 record and a second place-finish in the first round following a 96–94 win against the Powerade Tigers.
 Expected to lead his team, Yap struggled with his shooting and his performance declined as he averaged 12.9 points and 3.6 rebounds.
 He was subsequently diagnosed with a sprained ankle but still played an important role for his team.
-After losing 84–93 in a seeding playoff against Ginebra (the Kings also finished the elimination round with a 6–3 record) for the 2nd spot, in which Yap scored 18 points but was held scoreless in the last quarter, the Llamados found themselves pitted in the quarter finals against the Meralco Bolts.
+After losing 84–93 in a seeding playoff against Ginebra (the Kings also finished the elimination round with a 6–3 record) for the 2nd spot, in which Yap scored 18 points but was held scoreless in the last quarter, the Llamados found themselves pitted in the quarterfinals against the Meralco Bolts.
 In April, Yap was named as the starting guard for the Veterans teams for the 2012 All Star Game.
 In a hardly fought series B-Meg was able to resurge after losing Game 1 and eliminated the Bolts in 3 games, to enter the semifinals against Ginebra.
 On April 13, 2012, in the first quarter of Game 2, Yap hit his 700th career three-point field goal.
-The Llamados won the series 3–1, to earn a Finals slot against Talk N' Text.
+The Llamados won the series 3–1, to earn a finals slot against Talk N' Text.
 On May 6, 2012, the Llamados won the 2012 PBA Commissioner's Cup championship 4–3, and Yap was named Finals MVP.

 Yap was a starter for the Veterans squad in the 2012 PBA All-Star Game, where he shared with Dylan Ababou the distinction of holding the highest-scoring individual performance in the history of the game after dropping 44 points.
 Yap was also adjudged as All-Star Game MVP.